 TravelingMom Tip: What really makes Primland special is the land.
 You have your own 12,000-acre playground that is diverse and secluded.
 We suggest booking a package that meets all your needs.

 3. Raleigh, North Carolina

-For a city with plenty of unexpected opportunities for family vacations or a long weekend, discover Raleigh, NC.
-Kendra Pierson, Long Weekend TravelingMom, says that Raleigh offers so many family-friendly things to do in the area, yet it’s also affordable to visit and live.
+Raleigh, NC. offers so many family-friendly things to do, yet it’s also affordable to visit and live.
 With easy access from several airports, it even offers plenty of international flights for the business traveler parents.
 For the arts family, choose from several free museums that of child-focused programs.
 Foodies will be right at home with a rising food scene.

 TravelingMom Tip: Explore the outdoors.
 Jordan Lake has regular bald eagle sightings – not a common experience 30 minutes outside of a city.

 Charleston, South Carolina prides itself on being one of the oldest cities in America.
 With so much history to explore, it is next to impossible to do it all in a weekend.My family visits Charleston at least once a year, and we are always discovering something new and exciting to do.
 From the beaches to the museums to the downtown tours, her family always has plenty to keep us occupied (yes, even the kids).
 They love Charleston because of its rich history, vibrant architecture, and fantastic food scene.

 TravelingMom Tip: Make sure you visit during different seasons!
 There are many different festivals and cultural celebrations, and each one is unique and beautiful.